November 11, 2025

 Key terms related to retention rate

-What makes a good retention rate for an app
+What is a good retention rate for mobile apps?

 Retention rates in Android and iOS